RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 **2. Final Test (FT)**

    Its purpose is to verify that each integrated circuit (IC) meets all functional and performance specifications before shipment
-  - Final Test is the last major electrical test phase after the semiconductor die has been packaged.
-  - It verifies that the packaged device meets all functional, parametric, and performance specifications before it is shipped to customers.
-  - It is typically performed by OSATs (Outsourced Semiconductor Assembly and Test providers) or in-house test facilities.

 |![AEDT_IcePak_32](./docs/images/M4-L4-5.png) |
 |:---|